azaustin21/Mempho/readme.txt

 2) Place the contents of the Mempho file within the Site folder you created.
 	Note, do not put the Mempho folder within the Site folder, it will not work 		otherwise.

+3) Run the index.html file or the admin.html file and you will be able to access admin features.